Three spinal bone spurs signs

 Many people with spinal bone spurs never experience noticeable symptoms.
 Others may have bone spurs that irritate the spinal column and nearby nerves, sparking pain and immobility that can disrupt everyday life.
 While the severity of symptoms depends on the size of the bone spur and where it is situated in the neck or back, there are a few basic indicators that a bone spur may be present.
 Here are three of the most common:

-- Dull pain in the neck or lower back that worsens when standing or walking
+- Headaches and dull pain in the neck or lower back that worsens when standing or walking

-If you have noticed any of these signs, be sure to promptly consult with a physician regarding your treatment options.
+If you have noticed any of these signs, be sure to promptly consult with a doctor regarding your treatment options.
 If left untreated, bone spurs may grow larger and cause symptoms to worsen.

-Once a physician has confirmed the presence of a bone spur in the spine, a number of treatment approaches may be suggested based on the patient’s symptoms, active lifestyle and several other factors.
-Many patients can find significant relief from bone spur symptoms through conservative (nonsurgical) techniques, including:
+Once a doctor has confirmed the presence of a bone spur in the spine, a number of treatment approaches may be suggested based on the patient’s symptoms, active lifestyle and several other factors.
+Many patients can find significant relief from bone spur symptoms through conservative techniques, including:

 - Prescription or over-the-counter pain medications

 - Routine stretching and gentle exercise

 Some patients also explore alternative therapies to help manage bone spur symptoms.
 While not recommended as a primary form of treatment, chiropractic care, acupuncture and yoga may increase comfort and mobility in certain cases.

 Patients who cannot find relief from symptoms through conservative or alternative treatment methods may be candidates for surgery, such as the outpatient procedures performed at Laser Spine Institute.
 While traditional open spine surgeries are associated with large incisions and lengthy recovery periods, Laser Spine Institute offers muscle-sparing procedures that require less than a 1-inch incision and reduce scarring as well as surgical blood loss.^